seanbao/mnemonas/docs/webdav-compatibility.en.md

 Some write requests may return a successful status after the visible mutation is committed while a later persistence or cleanup step fails.
 In that case, MnemoNAS sends an HTTP `Warning` header rather than rewriting the committed mutation as a full failure.
 Covered warning values include `199 MnemoNAS "workspace mutation persistence incomplete"`, `199 MnemoNAS "delete cleanup incomplete"`, and `199 MnemoNAS "trash delete cleanup incomplete"`.

+Same-origin URI handling: `Destination` headers on `COPY` / `MOVE` and tagged URIs in lock-related `If` headers must point to the current WebDAV host.
+Default ports (HTTP 80 and HTTPS 443) may be omitted or written explicitly.
+Scheme-relative URIs such as `//host/dav/path` are accepted only when the host matches and both sides omit the port, or when both sides use the same explicit port.
+A single FQDN trailing dot on the host name is treated as the same host, while repeated trailing dots are rejected.
+URI paths are decoded once; `.` and `..` path segments are rejected, and backslashes are normalized as path separators before prefix and permission-boundary checks.

 Authentication: `auth_type = "users"` accepts MnemoNAS user credentials, maps regular users' mount root to their `home_dir`, lists top-level navigation entries for granted shared directories at the mount root, applies matching directory access rules for shared paths, makes guest accounts read-only, and enforces user quotas for PUT/COPY/MOVE writes into `home_dir`.
 Ancestor entries synthesized for nested grants are read-only navigation; writes still require a matching write grant.
 Shared-path capacity limits are handled by directory quotas. `auth_type = "basic"` remains the global service-credential compatibility mode.

 ## Protocol Status